How to Adopt as a Single Parent: The Step-by-Step Process

 After orientation, you'll complete an application form covering basic personal information, employment, household composition, and your interest in fostering or adopting.
 Most agencies also conduct an initial background check at this stage.

-PRIDE (Parent Resources for Information, Development, and Education) or a state equivalent is required before licensure.
-It runs 10–30 hours depending on the state.
+Complete the pre-service training required by your state or agency, often PRIDE (Parent Resources for Information, Development, and Education) or a state equivalent, before licensure.
+The required content and duration vary by state and agency.
 This training covers trauma-informed parenting, the foster care system's legal framework, attachment, and what "reunification as the goal" means in practice.
 Single parents should take this seriously — it's the most useful preparation for what you'll face post-placement.

 A licensed social worker conducts your home study.
 For single parents, this includes:

-Single-parent-specific preparation: before your home study appointment, have a completed will naming your child's legal guardian, life insurance documentation, and written commitments from your emergency childcare backup contacts.
-These items will be asked about, and having them prepared demonstrates exactly the kind of organized readiness the home study is designed to assess.
+Single-parent-specific preparation: before your home study appointment, have a completed will or estate plan documenting your child's legal guardian, life insurance documentation, and written commitments from your emergency childcare backup contacts.
+These items may be requested, and having them prepared demonstrates exactly the kind of organized readiness the home study is designed to assess.

 After the home study is complete, the social worker writes a formal report and the agency or county reviews it for approval.
 If approved, you receive a foster care license and are entered into the agency's active placement pool.